Harry Kewell: Liverpool (2003–2008)

-Kewell played in the 2006 FA Cup final, only to be substituted in the 48th minute due to abdominal pains (the supporters reaction this time was more sympathetic compared to the previous year's Champions League final).
-It was later confirmed by Liverpool that he had torn a groin muscle, but was expected to be fit for the 2006 FIFA World Cup.
+Kewell played in the 2006 FA Cup final, only to be substituted in the 48th minute due to abdominal pains (the supporters' reaction was much more sympathetic than it had been during the previous year's Champions League final).
+Liverpool later confirmed he had torn a groin muscle but expected him to be fit for the 2006 FIFA World Cup.

 On 30 April 2007, Kewell made his comeback after almost a year out of club football.
 He came on as a 55th-minute substitute for Liverpool Reserves in a "mini-derby" against Everton Reserves.
-On 5 May 2007, he came on as a substitute in the second half of Liverpool's match against Fulham at Craven Cottage, having not played for Liverpool since his substitution in the 2006 FA Cup final.
-On 13 May 2007, Kewell came on as a substitute in the second half against Charlton Athletic in the last match of the Premier League season, where he scored his last ever goal for the club.
-Speculation on whether he was to be selected in Liverpool's upcoming Champions League final in Athens rapidly became positive for Kewell after providing an excellent game against Charlton.
-Kewell provided a cross in for Dirk Kuyt to assist towards a Xabi Alonso goal and then scored a penalty on the 90th minute.
-He played in the Champions League final in Athens, appearing as a second-half substitute for Boudewijn Zenden, however Liverpool lost the final 2–1 to Milan.
+On 5 May 2007, he came on as a substitute in the second half of Liverpool's match against Fulham at Craven Cottage, having not played for the first team since his substitution in the 2006 FA Cup final.
+On 13 May 2007, Kewell came on as a substitute in the second half against Charlton Athletic in the last match of the Premier League season, where he scored his final goal for the club.
+Speculation about his selection for Liverpool's upcoming Champions League final in Athens became largely positive following his excellent performance against Charlton.
+He provided a cross for Dirk Kuyt to assist a Xabi Alonso goal and scored a penalty in the 90th minute.
+He played in the Champions League final in Athens, appearing as a second-half substitute for Boudewijn Zenden; however, Liverpool lost the final 2–1 to Milan.

-Kewell was injured for the start of the 2007–08 season, and he faced an uncertain future at Liverpool having suffered yet another injury, which sidelined him for the first month of the Premier League season.
-Kewell returned as a substitute in Liverpool's League Cup victory over Cardiff City on 31 October, coming on in the 71st minute.
-He then came on as a substitute in the Premier League and Champions League against Blackburn and Beşiktaş respectively.
-Kewell put in a great performance by setting up two goals for Fernando Torres and Dirk Kuyt as Liverpool beat Marseille in impressive fashion 4–0 away victory to secure qualification to the knockout phase of the Champions League.
-After his return, Liverpool manager Rafael Benítez stated on the club's website and to other members of the media that a new contract for Kewell to continue his career at Anfield was not out of the question.
-Many believed that if Kewell could stay injury free until the season's end he would be offered the chance to remain with the club.
+Sidelined by yet another injury for the first month of the 2007–08 season, Kewell faced an uncertain future at Liverpool.
+He returned as a substitute in Liverpool's League Cup victory over Cardiff City on 31 October, coming on in the 71st minute.
+He then came on as a substitute in the Premier League and Champions League against Blackburn Rovers and Beşiktaş, respectively.
+Kewell delivered a strong performance in an impressive 4–0 away victory over Marseille, setting up goals for Fernando Torres and Dirk Kuyt to help secure qualification for the Champions League knockout phase.
+After his return, Liverpool manager Rafael Benítez stated on the club's website and to other media members that a new contract for Kewell to continue his career at Anfield was not out of the question.
+Many believed that if Kewell could stay injury-free until the season's end, he would be offered the chance to remain with the club.